rchtgpt/fetch-android-exercise/README.md

 # Fetch Android Exercise

+### Task
+> Please write a native Android app in Kotlin or Java that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.
+> Display this list of items to the user based on the following requirements:
+>
+> Display all the items grouped by "listId"
+> Sort the results first by "listId" then by "name" when displaying.
+> Filter out any items where "name" is blank or null.
+> The final result should be displayed to the user in an easy-to-read list.
+>
+> Please make the project buildable on the latest (non-pre release) tools and supporting the current release mobile OS.

 ### Design Decisions:
 1. **MVVM Architecture:**
 I implemented the Model-View-ViewModel (MVVM) architecture to cleanly separate business logic (data handling) from the UI components, ensuring better structure and maintainability.